40 Commando

-40 Commando RM is a battalion-sized formation of the British Royal Marines and subordinate unit within 3 Commando Brigade, the principal Commando formation, under the Operational Command of Commander in Chief Fleet.
+40 Commando RM is a battalion-sized formation of the British Royal Marines and subordinate unit within UK Commando Force, the principal Commando formation, under the operational command of the Fleet Commander.
 Their barracks are at Norton Manor Camp, Norton Fitzwarren near Taunton in Somerset.

 Tasked as a Commando light infantry unit, 40 Commando (pronounced "Forty Commando") is capable of a wide range of operational tasks.
 Personnel regularly deploy outside the United Kingdom on operations or training.
 Whilst 3 Commando Brigade RM are the principal cold weather warfare formation, personnel are capable of operating in a variety of theatres including tropical jungle, desert or mountainous terrain.
 The Commando is a regular participant in the annual Brigade cold weather warfare exercise in Norway.
 The unit's first "winter" was 1991, until which the unit was nicknamed the "Sunshine Commando".

 All personnel will have completed the Commando course at the Commando Training Centre (CTCRM) at Lympstone in Devon, entitling them to wear the green beret, with attached personnel having completed the All Arms Commando Course.

 History

 Formation

-Early Commando units were all from the British Army but by February 1942, the Royal Marines were asked to organise Commando units of their own, and 6,000 men volunteered.
-The first Royal Marines commando unit was formed at Deal in Kent on 14 February 1942 and designated 'The Royal Marine Commando'.
-Before long it was re-designated RM 'A' Commando.
+Early Commando units were volunteer mainly from the British Army but in In late 1941 it was decided that the Royal Marines should raise their own units, a signal was sent to all Royal Marines units and throughout the Fleet, "For the attention of all Royal Marine trained personnel – volunteers required for special duties of a hazardous nature".
+Over 6,000 men volunteered.
+All volunteers faced a tough selection process to ensure the best candidates started the Commando course.
+After a robust selection process the initial volunteers assembled at North Infantry Barracks at the Royal Marine Depot, Deal in Kent from across the Corps on 14 February 1942.
+Forming the first all-volunteer Royal Marines Commando unit.
+Designated 'The Royal Marine Commando.’ to differentiate it from Army Commandos.
 Col J Picton Phillips was the Commanding Officer.